Review: Doubletree Istanbul Old Town

 Although breakfast offerings were plentiful, it got tiring by the third morning.
 The buffet offered a variety of fruits, cheeses, fresh honey, an omelet station, heart-shaped pancakes or waffles, and scrambled eggs.
 Despite the variety, everything tasted bland.
 Take my advice and avoid the scrambled eggs.
 They were watery and cold.
 When I’d ask for eggs at the omelet station, the cook would direct me towards the scrambled egg tray.
 I’m getting shivers just thinking about it.

 The restaurant was very clean, though the view was lacking.
 The floor to ceiling windows faced a few alleyway shops.
-In contrast, many of the Sultanahmed area hotels serve their breakfast on the rooftop, offering views of the Blue Mosque and Hagia Sophia.
+In contrast, many of the Sultanahmet area hotels serve their breakfast on the rooftop, offering views of the Blue Mosque and Hagia Sophia.

-Doubletree Istanbul Old Town: Check-Out
+Doubletree Istanbul Old Town checkout

-If it seems like I’m always encountering thugs at the check-in counter, I’m convinced it’s because I am.
-Not only did they refuse to honor the 50% discount on the second room (even though I confirmed it via email ahead of time), they were pretty much useless when it came to booking a cab.
 I specified the number of people and bags.
 What pulls up at the entrance, but a tiny European compact with barely enough trunk space for a carry-on!
 Of course, the cab driver left the meter on the entire time he “tried” to fit our bags in the trunk.
 I asked the staff member helping him if he could call for a bigger cab.
 He insisted “at this hour” these were the only cars available.

-They called a second car, doubling our fare to the airport.
-To add a cherry to this crap sundae, my dad and I could not figure out where the cab driver had dropped off my mom and sister (who were ahead of us).
 It took another 10 minutes for them to arrive, and I was pretty agitated at this point.
 I’m patient most of the time, but if there’s one thing three things that make me lose my cool, it’s incompetence, inconsiderate people, and dishonesty.
 Sufficient to say, I encountered all three during this trip.

 Doubletree Istanbul Old Town